Lumbar Spinal Stenosis - What Increases Your Risk

 Treatment for lumbar spinal stenosis is done to relieve pain, numbness, and weakness in the legs and improve your ability to function and your quality of life.
 Medication may be used to relieve the pain and inflammation caused by spinal stenosis.
 Taking m

-Lumbar Spinal Stenosis - Symptoms
+Lumbar Spinal Stenosis - Other Treatment

-Lumbar Spinal Stenosis - Surgery
+Lumbar Spinal Stenosis - Exams and Tests

 Lumbar Spinal Stenosis - Health Tools